 Speeding in a posted construction zone will normally result in enhanced fine amounts.

 Demerit points.
-Depending on how fast you were going, a speeding violation will typically add three to eight points to your driving record, based on the Traffic Violation Point System.
+Depending on how fast you were going, a speeding violation will typically add three to eight points to your driving record.

 Depending on the circumstances, a speeding violation can lead to a “reckless driving” or “careless driving” conviction.
 And, if a speeding violation results in the death of another person, vehicular homicide charges are a possibility.